technicat/learngodot/chapter3/README.md

 <img src="images/meshinstancescene.png" height="150">

 We still have to assign a mesh to the MeshInstance.
-We'll use a CubeMesh.
+A number of geometric primitives are acailable, We'll use a CubeMesh.

 <img src="images/meshinstancemesh.png" height="500">